Heufneutje/PyHeufyBot/README.md

 A rewrite of my Java IRC bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted as its IRC library.

+The project is currently under heavy development and there is not a stable version yet, but if you would like to play around with it, do the following:

+1. Clone the repository.
+2. Create and activate a virtualenv.
+You will to download virtualenv for Python 2 if you do not already have it.
+You could also just install the requirements on your machine itself, but a virtualenv is easier to work with.
+3. Once the virtualenv is activated, run `pip install -r requirements.txt`.
+4. Create a config file and run `python app.py`.

 Will add more here as time goes on.

 RE_HeufyBot's flaws